manuelkasper/kxusbc2/hardware/README.md

 * Aluminum 6061
 * Bead-blasted, hardcoat-anodized, and silkscreened

 ## Cost

-Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB, with almost all passive components from the “Basic” component selection, which doesn't incur component-loading fees.
+Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB (“Economic PCBA”), with almost all passive components from the “Basic” component selection, which doesn't incur component-loading fees.
+Only very few components are on the bottom side, and are big enough to be hand-soldered.
+Traces, via holes etc. are fairly large to avoid precision PCB costs.

 The total BOM at qty.
-10 is around $25/pc. (including PCB production and assembly), plus $12/pc. for the CNC milled, anodized and silkscreen printed side panel.
+10 is around $30/pc. (including PCB production and assembly of both sides), plus $12/pc. for the CNC milled, anodized and silkscreen printed side panel.

 ## Efficiency

 <img src="illustrations/bq25792_efficiency.png" alt="Conversion efficiency" width="400">

 The graph above is taken from the BQ25792's datasheet.
-I've done some casual measurements, both using the BQ25792's internal ADC and shunts, and with external power meters, and they agree with the data in the graph: around 95% when charging from 15 V, and between 85% and 90% from 5 V (depending on the current).
-There seems to be no problem dissipating the maximum possible loss of around 3 W through the side panel (thermal pad between the IC and the panel), and in any case, the charger IC has thermal regulation and shutdown.
+I've done some casual measurements, both using the BQ25792's internal ADC and shunts, and with external power meters, and they agree with the data in the graph: around 95% when charging from 15 V input, and between 85% and 90% from 5 V (depending on the current).
+There seems to be no problem dissipating the maximum possible loss of around 3 W through the side panel (thermal pad placed between the IC and the panel), and in any case, the charger IC has thermal regulation and shutdown.

 ## Power connection to the KX2